Is Your Period Your Friend or Your Enemy?

 1. It can be your best friend

 Not getting your period can be a very bad sign.
-After all, could you imagine:
+Here’s a situation for you:

 2. Your period can also be your worst enemy

-Now you’ll be left with no other choice than to wait another 28 long days, hoping not to see your period from the next month on.
+Then you’ll be left with no other choice than to wait another 28 long days, hoping your period won’t come the following month.

 3. It almost always come at the worst possible time